zeroc-ice/ice-demos/cpp11/README.md

  - retarget the solution to a version of the Windows 10 SDK already installed (using `Project > Retarget solution`)

-Failure would perform this step results in error MSB8036 when building any project:
+Failure to perform this step results in error MSB8036 when building any project:
 ```
 The Windows SDK version 8.1 was not found.
 Install the required version of Windows SDK
 or change the SDK version in the project property pages or by right-clicking the solution and selecting "Retarget solution".